Kipok/NeMo-Skills/docs/prerequisites.md

 ## General information

 All of the scripts inside [nemo_skills/pipeline](/nemo_skills/pipeline) accept `--cluster` argument which you can use to control where the job gets executed.
-That argument picks up one of the configs inside [cluster_configs](/cluster_configs/) folder by default, but you can specify another location with `--config_dir`.
+That argument picks up one of the configs inside your local [cluster_configs](/cluster_configs/) folder by default, but you can specify another location with `--config_dir` or set it in `NEMO_SKILLS_CONFIGS` env variable.
 The cluster config defines an executor (local or slurm), mounts for data/model access and (slurm-only) various parameters such as account, partition, ssh-tunnel arguments and so on.